Ertingen

 Ertingen ([ˈɛɐ̯tɪŋən]) is a municipality in the district of Biberach in Upper Swabia, South Württemberg, Germany.
 Since the reform of 1975 it comprises Ertingen and the smaller communities, Erisdorf and Binzwangen, which had been independent before.
-Every of those communities can look back to a long history.
+Each of the three communities can look back to a long history.

 Having been largely agricultural in the past, the three communities have developed into places with a mixed population, consisting largely of industrial workers.

-Owing to her companies whose performance is far above average, especially Ertingen has acquired the function of a centre of commerce and industry for the region.
+Owing to her companies whose performance is far above average, Ertingen has acquired the function of a centre of commerce and industry for the region.

 In the course of time a large number of jobs in non-agricultural fields have been created.
 But there is still demand for jobs in trade and industry.

 Ertingen will probably be rated as a so-called "subcentre" in the future regional planning.

 Ertingen offers public services, like primary and secondary schools, a swimming pool, a nursing home with 48 beds, kindergartens, and an adult education centre.

 The "Schwarzachtalseen" (Lakes in the Valley of the Black River) offer recreational facilities, especially for surfing, swimming and fishing.
 There are two seas for recreation and sports, and two "natural" seas for the preservation of nature.

 The large forest areas of the community (6,6 km²) offer recreation, too.
 The "blind lake" is a favourite target for hikers.

 More than 40 clubs show the high social involvement of the citizens, also visible from the numerous festivities.